CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ??? faq "What does `Convert-Pheno` do?"

-    This tool facilitates the conversion of clinical data between commonly used formats, such as [GA4GH standards](https://www.ga4gh.org), to enable **secure data sharing** and discovery through **interoperability**.
+    This tool facilitates the conversion of clinical data between commonly used formats, such as [GA4GH standards](https://www.ga4gh.org), to enable **secure data sharing** and discovery through **semantic interoperability**.

     ##### last change 2023-01-05 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)